AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 ## Type Theory

 The basic system we use is intensional Martin-Löf type theory (MLTT).
 For an overview and tutorial see the first chapter of the Homotopy Type Theory book [@hottbook].
+A salient feature of MLTT which is heavily utilized in this work, is its *constructivity*.
+This means that proofs in MLTT can be viewed as programs: proofs of implications are functions which transform proofs, while proofs of existence are pairs containing a witness and a proof about the witness.
+This allows us to simultaneously formally specify the normalization algorithm and implement it as an executable function.
+However, MLTT does not force us to *always* reason constructively; it is consistent to assume classical logical axioms and a number of extensionality axioms.

-However, there is no canonical definition of intensional type theory.
-There are numerous variations concerning type universes and the range of allowed type definitions.
-Our development uses the following features:
+Unfortunately, there is no canonical definition of intensional type theory.
+There are numerous variations concerning type universes and the range of allowed type definitions, so we need to pin down the exact variant used in this work.
+We use the following features:

 * _Strictly positive inductive definitions_.
 These are required for an intrinsically well-typed syntax.
 We do not require induction-recursion, induction-induction, higher induction or large inductive types.